Ramuri: Serescu against the Securitate

-During the final stages of Soviet-style communism, Securitate officers were reviewing allegations that Sorescu had presented the staff of Radio Free Europe with his copy of Nicolae Steinhardt's samizdat (detailing Steinhardt's experience as a political prisoner of the communists).
+From March 1986, the National Theater Craiova opened a "poetry studio", co-hosted by Ramuri, which also made a point of showcasing Sorescu's work.
+With Romania advancing through the final stages of Soviet-style communism, Securitate officers were reviewing allegations that Sorescu had presented the staff of Radio Free Europe with his copy of Nicolae Steinhardt's samizdat (detailing Steinhardt's experience as a political prisoner of the communists).
 Steinhardt, by then a monk and librarian at Rohia, was also a contributor to Ramuri—in June 1985, he reviewed Doina Graur's book of religious cosmology.
 In January 1987, the magazine also hosted his essay on the life and times of Sofronie Miclescu, which touched on Miclescu's role in promoting the union of Moldavia and Wallachia during the 1850s.
 The text as sent by Steinhardt also included a disparaging reference to the anti-unionist leader, Nicolae Vogoride, as pramatie primejdioasă ("dangerous scoundrel"); this was eliminated from the published version, prompting Steinhardt to declare his bemusement, in a letter he addressed to Sorescu: "Someone apparently jumped in to defend that inveterate intriguer".

 In late 1987, Ramuris almanac edition also doubled as a Festschrift marking Eliade's recovery.
 Put out by Mircea Handoca, it featured a contribution by Steinhardt, who had been Eliade's personal friend.
-That year, the Securitate intervened to prevent Ramuri from publishing two articles about Noica, who was presented therein as "Europe's greatest philosopher."
+Its other focus was Marcel Proust, whose correspondence with Antoine Bibesco and other Romanians was rendered in translation—as the beginning of a longer series.
+Also in 1987, the Securitate intervened to prevent Ramuri from publishing two articles about Noica, who was presented therein as "Europe's greatest philosopher."
 The July 1989 issue of Ramuri appeared with significant and unexplained delay.
 Rumors collected at the time by diarist Liviu Ioan Stoiciu had it that the magazine had not been sufficiently enthusiastic in covering preparations for the 14th Communist Party Congress, and that censorship forced it to reprint that issue.
 According to Sorescu's own testimony, he was still being attacked for his involvement in the Transcendental Meditation affair, and effectively sidelined in October, when "I had been replaced in all by name with Romulus Diaconescu"; Ramuri never printed issues for November and December 1989.
 That period also witnessed Sîrbu's death in Craiova.
 The funeral, which had two writers and two Jiu Valley miners as pallbearers, was attended by at least some of Ramuris editors.